According to Forrester Research, well-designed websites perform 400% better compared to the industry average.

 All websites exist for a reason.
 In business contexts, they often exist to generate leads or sales.
 Non-profit and political websites might exist to spread an idea or build awareness.
 Regardless of the specific reason, all websites have objectives — desired outcomes that justify their existence.

 A website strategy is how you plan on approaching your website to achieve your desired aim (or objectives.)
+If you want to reach more audience by dramatically increasing your online presence, ideas such as brazil domain registration might be incredibly beneficial towards that goal.

 Why Website Strategy is Important